Indiana University Purdue University Indianapolis (IUPUI)

 Meets with and develops a list of potential partners that are addressing healthy food access, physical activity infrastructure, stress (mental health and causes of stress), and social connectivity.

-Manages steering committee projects that are already funded, this includes: checking-in at least monthly with funded partners, attending meetings between funded partners and the FSPH evaluation team, ensuring that quarterly reports and final reports are being completed, and required documentation submitted, ensuring that projects are invoiced at the specified times, updating the steering committee on project activities.
+Assists with managing steering committee projects, including checking in monthly with funded partners, attending meetings with funded partners and the FSPH evaluation team, ensuring reports and required documentation is submitted, and updating the steering committee on project activities.

-Manages new steering committee projects, this includes: working with steering committee members, neighborhood community health workers and independently to identify potential partnerships that fall under the topics of Healthy Food Access, Building Physical Activity Infrastructure, Reducing Life Stressors, and Social Connection emphasizing projects that address Policy, Systems, and Environmental changes that are sustainable and encouraging submission of proposals.
+Works with steering committee members, neighborhood community health workers independently to identify potential new partnerships/projects that fall under the topics of Healthy Food Access, Building Physical Activity Infrastructure, Reducing Life Stressors, and Social Connection, and encourage submission of proposals.
+Emphasis should be on projects that address Policy, Systems and Environmental changes that are sustainable.

 Assists with the preparation of presentations for semi-annual partner meetings, all steering committee meetings, and other public meetings such as a Community Forum (e.g. Annual Meeting) that include project updates and determine metrics for success.

 Provides monthly reports to FSPH team (via REDCAP system).

 Manages a small project, from start to finish, or one phase of a large project, ensuring on time completion within budget.